curv3d/curv/ideas/v-rep/Volume_Data.rst

   Using a pure voxel grid representation, you can only approximate sharp features like sharp edges and corners.
 The cost increases with the cube of the resolution, and you can still easily zoom in enough for the sharpness to go away.
+  I'm referring to what happens when you reconstruct the distance field for a voxel grid on a GPU using trilinear interpolation (which has hardware support).

   I'm looking for efficient and exact representations of sharp features.
   This might mean explicitly encoding sharp features in the representation.